polyfy/polylith/readme.md

 This lists all dependencies in the workspace.
 Notice the yellow color in the headers.
 They are yellow because components and bases only depend on `interfaces`.

-If we read the diagram horizontally, we can see that the `article` component depends on `database`, `profile` and `spec`.
-If we read it vertically, we can see that `article` is's used by components that implements the `comment` and `rest-api` interface.
+If we read the diagram horizontally, we can see that the `article` component uses the `database`, `profile` and `spec` interfaces.
+If we read it vertically, we can see that `article` is used by the `comment` and `rest-api` bricks.

-There is a way to view the the component dependencies, and that is to specify an `environment`:
+There is a way to view the the component dependencies, and that is to specify an `environment` in the [deps](#deps-env) command:
 ```
 poly deps env:rb
 ```
 <img src="images/realworld-deps-components.png" width="30%">

+Now, all the headers are green, and that is because all the implementing components are known within the selected environment.
 The `+` signs shows indirect dependencies.
-An example is the `article` component that is indirectly dependent on `log`:  article > database > log.
+An example is the `article` component that uses `log` indirectly:  article > database > log.

 Tip: If the headers and the "green rows" doesn't match, it may indicate that we have unused components that can be removed from the environment.

-If we give both the environment and the brick:
+If we give both an environment and a brick as parameters to the [deps](#deps-env-brick) command:
 ```
 poly deps env:rb brick:article
 ```
 <img src="images/realworld-deps-component.png" width="30%">

-...we get a complete picture of the usages of the brick in the specified environment.
+...it shows the usage of a component within an environment.

-If we only give the brick:
+If we only give the brick as parameter to the [deps](#deps-brick) command:
 ```
 poly deps brick:article
 ```
 <img src="images/realworld-deps-interface.png" width="30%">

-..it lists all interfaces it uses and what bricks depend on it (including all environments).
+...all bricks that use it and all interfaces it uses, are listed.

 ## Libraries

-To list all libraries used in the workspace, execute the `libs` command:
+To list all libraries used in the workspace, execute the [libs](#libs) command:
 ```
 poly libs
 ```